-When interviewers ask, “What makes you a good candidate for this job?” they want to know why you think you are a good fit for the role.
-They want to hear about the skills, qualifications, or experiences that set you apart from other candidates.
-To successfully answer this question, you should understand what the employer is looking for and be prepared to communicate how your skills and experience align with those needs.
+When interviewers ask, “What makes you a good candidate for this job?” they’re looking to understand why you’re the right fit for the role.
+They want to hear about the specific skills, qualifications, and experiences that distinguish you from other applicants.
+To answer this question effectively, you need to understand what the employer is seeking and be ready to show how your background aligns with their requirements.

 When asked, “What makes you a good candidate for this job?” be prepared to demonstrate your understanding of the company’s needs and provide concrete examples of your relevant skills and experience.